Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Applications

-VARMA models are known to have local non-identification problems resulting from near cancellation of roots in the AR and MA polynomials \citep{chib1994bayes}, i.e. the likelihood function is flat in the direction of certain linear combination of the parameters.
+Since the control variates are based on a Taylor expansion around the posterior mode, they will work poorly when the posterior has multiple modes or a long ridge of fairly constant density.
+Such shapes are typical in models with local non-identification.
+VARMA models are, for example, known to have local non-identification problems resulting from near cancellation of roots in the AR and MA polynomials \citep{chib1994bayes}, i.e.\ the likelihood function is flat in the direction of certain linear combination of the parameters.
 There are also potential identification issues in the MA part of VARMA models \citep[Ch.
 7]{lutkepohl2013introduction}.
 Adding tempered fractional differencing provides more flexibility, but also additional local identification problems since the fractional differencing parameter $d$ becomes non-identified when $\lambda \rightarrow \infty$.
-Prior distributions alleviate these identification issues to some extent, but the posteriors in the models considered here are nevertheless challenging and are a serious test of the proposed methodology.
+Prior distributions alleviate these identification issues to some extent, but the posteriors in the models considered here are nevertheless very challenging.
+Luckily, subsampling MCMC fails on the worst fitting models in the Water velocity and Swedish temperature data, but unfortunately also gets stuck on the two best fitting models for the Pollution data.
+For the Pollution dataset we will therefore only present results using MCMC on the full data without subsampling, but using both the exact time domain likelihood as well as the approximate Whittle likelihood.

-Figures \ref{fig:WaterVelocitySpectral}-\ref{fig:SthlmPollutionSpectral} assess the fit of the selected models for each dataset by how well the models' predictive distribution captures the univariate periodogram data.
-The predictive distribution is computed by, for each posterior draw $\v \theta$, simulating $100$ periodogram observation using the Whittle approximation
+Figure \ref{fig:WaterVelocitySpectral} assesses the fit of the VARTFIMA(0,2) for the Water velocity data by how well the predictive distribution captures the univariate periodogram data.
+The predictive distribution is computed by, for each posterior draw $\v \theta$, simulating $100$ periodogram observations using the Whittle approximation

 where $I_{j,T}$ is the periodogram data for the $j$th time series.
-A nonparametric multitaper estimate \citep{barbour2014psd} is also shown in the figures.
-The predictive distributions in Figures \ref{fig:WaterVelocitySpectral}-\ref{fig:SthlmPollutionSpectral} captures the periodogram data quite well for all datasets.
-Some seasonality seems to have survived the pre-processing of the air pollution dataset.
-An alternative model would be to fit a multivariate seasonal ARTFIMA model to the original data, but that will not be pursued here.
+A nonparametric multitaper estimate \citep{barbour2014psd} is also shown as a grey line in the figures.
+The predictive distribution in Figure \ref{fig:WaterVelocitySpectral} captures the periodogram data quite well.
+The multitaper estimate suggest that there are some peaks in the spectral density not captured by the VARTFIMA(0,2) model.
+A VARTFIMA with higher AR and MA orders would be able to also fit those spectral bumps, but the peaks occur at different periods in the two series and may just be an artefact of the large number of observations in the dataset.
+Figures \ref{fig:SwedTempSpectral} and \ref{fig:SthlmPollutionSpectral} in Appendix \ref{app:additionalresults} present the same results for the two other datasets.
+The figures show that some seasonality seems to have survived the pre-processing of the datasets.
+An alternative is fitting a multivariate seasonal ARTFIMA model to the original data, but that is not pursued here.